Using Metadynamics to Reveal Extractant Conformational Free Energy Landscapes: Results and discussions

 Compared with traditional PUREX (Plutonium Uranium Reduction EXtraction), CMPO was designed to improve the functionality and separation of actinides in LLE. \cite{kalina1981extraction,horwitz1982selected,philip1985truex} Compared to the malonamides that we have covered above, CMPO not only has a highly asymmetric molecular structure, but also has an entirely different functional head group consisting of the phosphine oxide group in addition to the carbonyl group.
 Here, we will use CMD with MTD to investigate its conformational behavior and show its differences in comparison to that of the malonamides.
 The left panel in \cref{fig:CMPO} shows the energetic landscape of CMPO in dodecane, with its asymmetry readily apparent in the conformation free energy surface.
 In comparison to the malonamides we investigated, the conformational free energies of CMPO are generally much shallower, not only for the bound conformation but also for other nearby conformations.
 Such a lower energy landscape indicates that more conformations are easily accessible at room temperature, which gives CMPO greater flexibility in solution.
 This lower overall energy of the binding state of CMPO could explain its increased performance compared with that of malonamides, in addition to the greater basicity of the phosphine oxide binding site.

 A primary benefit of studying conformational energetics with CMD using MTD is the ability to include explicit solvation.
 To explore this, we also investigate CMPO in a solution of TBP, which is a more polar solvent than dodecane with its dielectric constant of 8.178 compared to 2.006 for dodecane.
 Our DFT calculations with the PCM implicit solvent model show that the potential energy (not free energy) of the \textit{cis} conformation ($\Delta E_{cis-trans}$) is stabilized by 9 kJ/mol in TBP compared to dodecane.
 However, it is still challenging to use DFT calculations to map out the whole free energy landscape for all the possible combinations of $\phi$ and $\psi$ that define the configuration of the head group.
-Our MTD simulations for CMPO in TBP (shown in the \cref{fig:CMPO} right panel) agree with the above DFT calculations in that the bound \textit{cis} conformation is more strongly stabilized by TBP compared to dodecane, with the difference in free energy between the DFT-calculated bound conformation decreasing by 12 kJ/mol going from dodecane to TBP.
+Our MTD simulations for CMPO in TBP (shown in the \cref{fig:CMPO} right panel) agree with the above DFT calculations in that the bound \textit{cis} conformation is more strongly stabilized by TBP compared to dodecane, with the difference in free energy between the DFT-calculated bound conformation decreasing by 15 kJ/mol going from dodecane to TBP.
 The differences between this value and that obtained from DFT could result from some combination of differences in the energetic description (empirical force field versus quantum mechanical), the explicit versus implicit solvent, and being a free energy rather than a potential energy.
 Another observation from the free energy surface is that not only is the central ``hot spot'' corresponding to the \textit{cis} conformation greatly lowered in TBP solvent, the overall shape of the free energy landscape is altered.
 Local minima in the bottom left quadrant ($\phi=-90^{\circ}$, $\psi=-90^{\circ}$) in dodecane shift to ($\phi=-50^{\circ}$, $\psi=-60^{\circ}$) in TBP.
 In addition, the local minima in the top right quadrant ($\phi=60^{\circ}$, $\psi=90^{\circ}$) expand in TBP.
-These small shifts indicate that certain CMPO conformations are stabilized through molecular-level solvent-extractant interactions that may be difficult to capture with mean-field implicit solvent methods.
-Overall, our methodology of using CMD with MTD has shown its capability in investigating not only extractant conformation energetics with different head groups but also the solvent effect.
-Additionally, the conformational behavior of CMPO potentially explains its superior separation performance over those of malonamides.